 (Science, Technology, Engineering, Arts, and Mathematics) fields.
 Participants will expand their linguistic, social/emotional, cognitive, and physical development skills.

-Our curriculum incorporates the National Core Arts Standards.
+Our curriculum incorporates the National Core Arts Standards AND California Visual and Performing Arts Standards.

-Class sessions are offered in partnership with the City of Lynwood, Parks and Community Services department at the Lucy Avalos Community Center.
+Class sessions are offered in partnership with the City of Lynwood, Parks and Community Services department and the City of Inglewood Parks, Recreation and Community Services.

 Our program is designed for children between the ages of 3 through 5.